roott1/CanSat/README.md

+# The Satellite initiative
+## Main ideas
+The final goal of the project is to launch a
-#About the Web Server
+## About the Web Server

-For the FrontEnd development of the Server i'm using [codepen.io](https://codepen.io)